 A Bass Diffusion Model is a widely used forecasting tool to determine the speed and timing of market adoption.
 This modeling approach is consistent with the model used in forecasting for the EE Potential and Goals studies in California.

-As noted above the MTWG is divided regarding whether the MTA should be comprised of the Existing PAs or a new single Independent Statewide Administrator.
+As noted above the MTWG is divided regarding whether the MTA should be comprised of the Existing PAs or a new Single, Independent Statewide Administrator.
 This is discussed in Section 5.

+Non-IOU PAs administered by local government agencies will have equivalent entities but will not identically resemble IOU PA PRGs or IEs.

-The composition of the MTAB would vary depending whether the MTA(s) is comprised of the existing PAs or a new single independent statewide administrator; if the MTA(s) is existing PAs then those PAs would not be included on the MTAB.
+The composition of the MTAB would vary depending whether the MTA(s) is comprised of the Existing PAs or a new Single, Independent Statewide Administrator; if the MTA(s) is the Existing PAs then those PAs would not be eligible for inclusion on the MTAB.

-The following MTWG Members abstained from taking a position on this issue at this time: and CLEAResult, SoCalREN, and Western HVAC Performance Alliance.
-The MTWG Members whose names appear under both options could support either option.
+The following MTWG Members abstained from taking a position on this issue at this time: The California Efficiency + Demand Management Council and CLEAResult.
+The MTWG Member whose name appears under both options could support either option.

 D.16_08_019 p.
 71